stefansilverio/AirBnB_clone_v2/README.md

 This is the console /command interpreter for the Holberton Airbnb clone project.
 The console can be used to store objects in and retrieve objects from a JSON.

 ## Storage System:
-File Storage: uses a custom class `FileStorage`
+File storage: uses a custom class `FileStorage` which saves all objects into a file `file.json` Database storage: uses a custom class `DBStorage`

 ## Supported classes:
 * BaseModel